ansible-community/ansible-build-data/docs/ansible-release-announcement/major-release/announcement-email.md

 We're happy to announce the release of the Ansible X.0.0 package!

-Ansible X.0.0 includes ansible-core a.b as well as a curated set of Ansible collections that provide a vast number of modules and plugins.
+Ansible X.0.0 requires latest version of ansible-core a.b and includes a curated set of Ansible collections that provides a vast number of modules and plugins.
+This is a major release of Ansible.

-How to get it
+ansible-core is a required dependency, not contained within the ansible packages.
+Pip install builds the dependency, but it can be built and installed quite independently of the "ansible" distribution.

+the "ansible" distribution.
 -------------

 This release is available on PyPI and can be installed with pip: